Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 “No, because I’d like to stay on good terms with him.”

-“Great House Hlaalu doesn’t have any say on what does or doesn’t become a guild anyway, Quinn,” mom said.
+“Great House Hlaalu doesn’t have any say on what does or doesn’t become a guild, Quinn,” mom said.

 “Wait,” Daria said, “weren’t you just warning me about dealing with nobles?”

 “About being involved with them romantically.
 Working with nobles does pose risks, but sometimes that’s the only way to get ahead.
-And a patron could be a tremendous boon for someone like Jane.”
+A patron could be a tremendous boon for someone like Jane.”